Chief Operating Officer

 - Work with our president to use your understanding of our current capabilities and bottlenecks in combination with the needs of the EA, AI, and AI alignment communities to set the organization’s mission and strategy.

 Maintain and enhance organizational efficiency:

-- Create and manage a budget, and work with funders to ensure that we have the resources we need to attract top-tier candidates.
+- Create and manage a budget, and work with funders to ensure that we have the resources we need.

 - Run payroll, manage the office, and work with third-party accountants, lawyers, etc. to make sure that we are meeting all regulatory and other compliance requirements.